Om1808/Tic-Tac-Toe/README.md

 ## 🎮 Features

--"Two-Player Mode": Play as "O" or "X" and alternate turns.
+- "Two-Player Mode": Play as "O" or "X" and alternate turns.
--
+- "Winner Detection": Automatically checks for a winner after every move.
 -
 -
 -